Anglo-Saxiska England hade ett apartheidliknande samhälle

 Stephen Oppenheimer skriver i artikeln Myths of British ancestry (Prospect Magazine, Issue 127, October 2006) under rubriken Anglo-Saxon ethnic cleansing?,

-[den ena rör kelterna] one which persists to this day, is that the English are almost all descended from 5th-century invaders, the Angles, Saxons and Jutes, from the Danish peninsula, who wiped out the indigenous Celtic population of England.
+The other myth I was taught at school, [den ena rör kelterna] one which persists to this day, is that the English are almost all descended from 5th-century invaders, the Angles, Saxons and Jutes, from the Danish peninsula, who wiped out the indigenous Celtic population of England.

 The story originates with the clerical historians of the early dark ages.
 Gildas (6th century AD) and Bede (7th century) tell of Saxons and Angles invading over the 5th and 6th centuries.
 Gildas, in particular, sprinkles his tale with "rivers of blood" descriptions of Saxon massacres.
 And then there is the well-documented history of Anglian and Saxon kingdoms covering England for 500 years before the Norman invasion.